Mood swings and feelings of anxiety and sadness are common during both perimenopause and menopause.

 The production of estrogen is correlated with the action of serotonin, a neurotransmitter that acts as our “happy hormone” by reducing anxiety and fostering feelings of well-being.
 So as estrogen levels fluctuate during the menopausal transition, serotonin pathways can be disrupted, which can affect mood.

 Progesterone & GABA

 Progesterone is the “calming hormone” that may also influence Gamma-Aminobutyric acid, or GABA for short.
-GABA is a neurotransmitter that produces a calming effect when it binds to its receptors, which may support a reduction in stress, anxiety, and sleeplessness.
-With lower progesterone levels during menopause, GABA’s receptors don’t bind as well, thereby prolonging the stress response and increasing chances of mood swings and anxiety.
+GABA is a neurotransmitter that produces a calming effect when it binds to its receptors.
+Progesterone potentiates (increases) the effects of GABA, so lower progesterone levels during perimenopause and menopause may result in less GABA-like activity, which the increases the chances of mood swings, anxiety, and sleeplessness.

 Hormonal fluctuations can help explain why mood changes frequently pop up when we’re PMSing.
-After we ovulate but before we begin our period, we’re in what’s called the “luteal phase” where estrogen drops (and remember, low estrogen can affect serotonin).
+After we ovulate but before we begin our period, we’re in what’s called the “luteal phase” where estrogen is high initially but then drops before your period starts (and remember, low estrogen can affect serotonin).
 This, along with progesterone fluctuations, can impact mood.
 Once we begin our period, estrogen levels rise, which causes our mood to stabilize.

 Women between the ages of 40 and 55 are more likely to report depressive symptoms than premenopausal or postmenopausal women, suggesting that the highest risk for new-onset depression is during the transition into menopause, not during postmenopause.

 “There’s a new appreciation of the perimenopause — defined as the early and late menopause transition stages as well as the early postmenopause — as a window of vulnerability for the development of both depressive symptoms and major depressive episodes.” — Journal of Women’s Health